cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 ### Deletion Lifecycle

-The deletion request lifecycle can follow the same states as currently implemented for chunk storage:
+The deletion request lifecycle can follow these 3 states:

-1. StatusReceived - No actions are done on request yet, just doing query time filtering
+1. Received - Tombstone file is created, just doing query time filtering
-2. StatusBuildingPlan - Request picked up for processing and building plans for it, still doing query time filtering
-3. StatusDeleting - Plans built already, running delete operations and still doing query time filtering
+2. Deleting - Running delete operations and still doing query time filtering
+3. Syncing - All requested data deleted, and still doing query time filtering.
+Waiting for the bucket index and store-gateway to pick up the new blocks and replace the old chunks cache.
-4. StatusProcessed - All requested data deleted, not considering this for query time filtering
+4. Processed - All requested data deleted, chunks cache should contain new blocks and no longer doing query time filtering.

-(copied from the chunk storage series deletion proposal)

-With the current chunk store implementation, the amount of time for the request to move from StatusReceived to StatusBuildingPlan is dependent on a config option:  `-purger.delete-request-cancel-period`.
+The amount of time for the request to move from `Received` to `Deleting` is dependent on a config option: `-purger.delete-request-cancel-period`.
 The purpose of this is to allow the user some time to cancel the deletion request if it was made by mistake.

-#### Current entities in the Purger that can be reused

-The following entities already exist for the chunk store and can be adapted to work for block storage:

-- `DeleteStore` - Handles storing and fetching delete requests, delete plans, cache gen numbers
-- `TombstonesLoader` - Helps loading delete requests and cache gen. Also keeps checking for updates.
-- `CacheGenMiddleware` - Adds generation number as a prefix to cache keys before doing Store/Fetch operations.

-(copied from the chunk storage series deletion proposal)

 ### Filtering data during queries while not yet deleted:

-This will be done during the `DeleteRequest = StatusReceived` and `DeleteRequest = StatusBuildingPlan` parts of the deletion lifecycle.
+This will be done during the first 3 parts of the deletion lifecycle until the tombstone is deleted and the request's status becomes `Processed`.

 Once a deletion request is received, a tombstone entry will be created.
 The object store such as S3, GCS, Azure storage, can be used to store all the deletion requests.
 See the section below for more detail on how the tombstones will be stored.
 Using the tombstones, the querier will be able to filter the to-be-deleted data initially.
 In addition, the existing cache will be invalidated using cache generation numbers, which are described in the later sections.

-From the purger service, the existing TombstonesLoader will periodically check for new tombstones in the object-store and load the new requests for deletion periodically using the modified DeleteStore.
-They will be loaded in memory periodically instead of retrieving all the tombstones when performing queries.
-Currently, with chunk storage, the TombstonesLoader is configured to check for updates to the DeleteStore every 5 minutes.
+The compactor will scan for new tombstone files and will update the bucket-index with the tombstone information regarding the deletion requests.
+This will enable the querier to priodically check the bucket index if there are any new tombstone files that are required for filtering.
+One drawback of this approach is the time it could take to start filtering the data.
+Since the compactor will update the bucket index with the new tombstones every `-compactor.cleanup-interval` (default 15 min).
+Then the cached bucket index is refreshed in the querier every `-blocks-storage.bucket-store.sync-interval` (default 15 min).
+Potentially could take almost 30 min for queriers to start filtering deleted data when using the default values.
+If the information requested for deletion is confidential/classified, the time delay is something that the user should be aware of, in addition to the time that the data has already been in Cortex.

+An additional thing to consider is that this would mean that the bucket-index would have to be enabled for this API to work.
+Since the plan is to make to the bucket-index mandatory in the future for block storage, this shouldn't be an issue.

 Similar to the chunk storage deletion implementation, the initial filtering of the deleted data will be done inside the Querier.
-This will allow filtering the data read from both the store gateway and the ingestor.
+This will allow filtering the data read from both the store gateway and the ingester.
 This functionality already exists for the chunk storage implementation.
-By implementing it in the querier, this would mean that the ruler can also utilize this to filter out the various metrics for the alert manager (read from the store gateway).
+By implementing it in the querier, this would mean that the ruler will be supported too (ruler internally runs the querier).

 #### Storing tombstones in object store

-The Purger will store the tombstone entries in a separate folder called “series_deletion” in the object store (e.g. S3 bucket) in the respective tenant folder.
-Each tombstone can have a separate JSON file outlining all the necessary information about the deletion request such as the parameters passed in the request, as well as the current status and some meta-data such as the creation date of the request.
+The Purger will store the tombstone entries in a separate folder called `tombstones` in the object store (e.g. S3 bucket) in the respective tenant folder.
+Each tombstone can have a separate JSON file outlining all the necessary information about the deletion request such as the parameters passed in the request, as well as some meta-data such as the creation date of the request.
 The name of the file can be a hash of the API parameters (start, end, markers).
 This way if a user calls the API twice by accident with the same parameters, it will only create one tombstone.
+To keep track of the request state, filename extensions can be used.
+This will allow the tombstone files to be immutable.
+The 4 different file extensions will be `received, deleting, syncing, processed`.

-The tombstone will be stored in a single file per request:
+The tombstone will be stored in a single JSON file per request and state:

-- `/<tenantId>/series_deletion/requests/<request_id>.json`
+- `/<tenantId>/tombstones/<request_id>.json.<state>`

 The schema of the JSON file is: